Technical Standard Order

 A Technical Standard Order (TSO) is a minimum performance standard issued by the United States Federal Aviation Administration for specified materials, parts, processes, and appliances used on civil aircraft.
-Articles with TSO design approval are eligible for use on the United States type certified products by following a much lighter process than similar non-TSO approved part, provided the TSO standard meets the aircraft requirements.
+Articles with TSO design approval are eligible for use on United States type certified products by following a much lighter process than similar non-TSO approved parts, provided the TSO standard meets the aircraft requirements.
 The TSO authorization (also called TSOA) or a letter of TSO Design Approval does not necessarily convey approval for installation.
-See 14 CFR Part 21 Subpart O.

 Similar standards are maintained by other aviation authorities.
-For example European Technical Standard Order (ETSO) by EASA for the European Union, with limited reciprocal equivalence on a per-country basis.
+For example European Technical Standard Orders (ETSO) by EASA for the European Union, with limited reciprocal equivalence on a per-country basis.
+These often have the same numbers as FAA TSOs.
+For example, the FAA TSO for aviation headsets is C139.
+In the European Union, it is ETSO-C139.